RoheLab/aPPR/README.md

-People have a right to choose how public and discoverable their information is. `aPPR` will often lead you to accounts that interesting, but also small and out of sights.
+People have a right to choose how public and discoverable their information is. `aPPR` will often lead you to accounts that interesting, but also small and out of sight.
 Do not change the public profile or attention towards these the people running these accounts, or any other accounts, without their permission.